shangsuru/blog/content/ctf/cyberheroines/index.md

 ![Hints on the webpage](ctf/cyberheroines/images/landau-1.png)

-While navigating through the webpage associated with this challenge, we get some hints: Something about deciphering a secret code and using the 'cyberheroine' username.
+While navigating through the webpage associated with this challenge, we get some hints: Something about deciphering a secret code and using the "cyberheroine" username.

 After analyzing the whole application by looking at the source code and utilizing Chrome Developer Tools, we find a CSRF token.
 With Crackstation, we obtain it's value "Hack this" and learn that it is a MD5 hash.